Multi-Package Orders

 Learnings

-My engineering background helped me move quickly, respect system constraints, and design within established patterns—but the most impactful decisions came from understanding user expectations and cognitive load, not technical possibility alone.
+This project reinforced why my front end engineering experience is vital to my UX journey.
+My engineering background helped me move quickly, respect system constraints, and design within established patterns.
+However, the most impactful decisions came from understanding user expectations and cognitive load, not technical possibility alone.

-Looking ahead
+Looking Ahead

 If I were to continue this work, I would explore improving multi-package communication beyond the app, particularly through email.
 Today, email notifications already signal that parts of an order are shipping, but they do not clearly reinforce how multi-package orders work.
 Strengthening this messaging could help set expectations earlier and reduce confusion before a guest even opens the app.